A robot was found ‘dead’ at work – and no one knows why

 Even if they are not yet sentient and have no sense of self, many are already seeing them as some sort of semi-conscious beings that deserve a certain level of dignity.
 This was highlighted by the reaction to a video last year, which showed a robot abruptly collapsing to the ground while stacking boxes.

-The robot’s manufacturer said it was an ordinary malfunction, but the clip gained millions of views as people speculated over whether it was in fact an act of defiance or exhaustion.
+While the robot’s manufacturer said it was an ordinary malfunction, the clip gained millions of views as people speculated over whether it was, in fact, an act of defiance or exhaustion.
 “Stressed like the rest of us,” one person wrote, while another commented: “AI making its own decisions and I kinda like it #freewill.”

 As for the robot in South Korea that ended up at the bottom of a set of stairs, there is a third possibility for what happened to it.
 Something the municipal workers and media seemed reluctant to suggest: it may have been pushed.